-The College of Science and Mathematics is staffed by faculty with exceptional teaching records and keen interests in research.
+The College of Science and Mathematics is staffed by faculty, typically PhDs, with exceptional teaching records and keen interests in research.
 The college offers contemporary degrees that have gained high recognition for the success of their faculty and graduates.
 The curriculum in these programs offer course work that is current and challenging and designed to relate the theory taught in the classroom to its application in the workplace.
 Opportunities abound for students to develop a strong identity to their major departments through clubs, honor societies and mentoring relationships and research activities with faculty and other students.

-The college offers baccalaureate degree programs in biology, biotechnology, and secondary biology education, in the Department of Biological and Physical Sciences; chemistry, biochemistry, and chemistry education in the Department of Chemistry and Biochemistry; computer science, information security and assurance, and information systems in the Department of Computer Science and Information Systems; and mathematics and secondary mathematics education in the Department of Mathematics.
-The college also offers masters degrees in information systems, and applied computer science.
+The college offers baccalaureate degree programs in biology, biotechnology, and biology education, in the Department of Biological and Physical Sciences; chemistry, biochemistry, and chemistry education in the Department of Chemistry and Biochemistry; computer science, information security and assurance, and information systems in the Department of Computer Science and Information Systems; and mathematics and secondary mathematics education in the Department of Mathematics and Statistics.
+The college also offers masters degrees in information systems, applied computer science, and applied statistics.
 Strong relationships exist between the departments and the Bagwell College of Education and are reflected in the content areas in education programs.
-Secondary education majors receive nearly comparable course work in the disciplines of biology and mathematics, as do majors in these fields.
+Biology and mathematics education majors receive nearly comparable course work in the disciplines of biology and mathematics, as do majors in these fields.
 Students in chemistry education receive a B.S. degree in chemistry.
-Students with career interests in the sciences, mathematics, computer science or information systems will find degree programs in these areas in the College of Science and Mathematics.
-Students planning to enroll in the foregoing degree programs should declare their major upon entering the university to ensure the necessary prerequisite courses.
+Students with career interests in the sciences, mathematics, computer science or information systems will find degree programs in these areas in the College of Science and Mathematics that prepare them for graduate school, professional schools or careers in industry.
+Students planning to enroll in the foregoing degree programs should declare their major upon entering the university to ensure that they receive proper advising.